gyasikn/MobileFirst-StarWars/README.md

-Website example with Mobile First design in mind.
+Static website example with Mobile First / Responsive design in mind.

-Built with vanilla CSS & HTML only.
+Built with Vanilla CSS & HTML only.

+*All images are not mine and were taken from google to use for content purposes.*